Périgueux

 The contemporary city

-At the end of the Second World War, a beautification project was presented with the development of the new Sainte-Ursule district, the new theater.
-The demolition of the "Rues Neuves"; district at the foot of the cathedral led, until the 1970s, to the displacement of many families to the neighborhoods of Campniac and Gour-de-l'Arche.
-In the city center, new urban spaces are appearing like the places Saint-Louis and Francheville.
+The demolition of the "Rues Neuves" district at the foot of the cathedral led, until the 1970s, to the movement of many families to the Campniac and Gour-de-l'Arche districts.
+In the city center, new urban spaces are appearing such as Places Saint-Louis and Francheville.

 A SWEET CITY:

-Discover the museums :
+Discover the museums:

 • Français